alancwoo/secret/README.md

 ## Notes
 - There's no rate limiter, so I definitely suggest setting a password.
+- Not tested on IE/Edge, but from a look at the [Compatibility table](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto#browser_compatibility) the needs of this app should be supported through AES-GCM
 - Thank you [Pichiste](https://github.com/pichiste) for helping debug the nightmare of SubtleCrypto ArrayBuffer <> String conversions.